RitaJind/vehicle-telemetry-dashboard/README.md

 ##  Overview

-web dashboard for monitoring electric vehicle telemetry data in real-time.
+Web dashboard for monitoring electric vehicle telemetry data in real-time.
 Built with Angular standalone components and designed for Industrial IoT (IIoT) applications with minimal complexity and maximum efficiency.

 ##  System Architecture